 Parks and Playgrounds

-Ghent is full of parks and some hidden gems, but you have to know where they are … so be sure to stop by the visitor’s bureau and pick up a map or check it out online.
+Ghent is full of parks and some hidden gems, but you have to know where they are … so be sure to stop by the visitor’s bureau and pick up a map.
 But first check out our guide here.